n3s0/n3s0.github.io/_pages/projects.md

 - Library Management System (LMS) - I have a lot of books.
 So, why not.
 - DHT Dashboard - Dashboard for displaying Temp/Humidity in an area.
 - Plant irrigation system using Arduino and various sensors.
-- Python data visualization and reporting for VMware data pulled from PowerCLI.
+- Python data visualization and reporting for VMware data pulled using PowerCLI.